ryanguill/fp-cfc/readme.md

 `tail(data)` - you can pass an array, query, list or object that implements a `tail` method, will give you all but the first item in the collection.
 Returns an empty collection for an empty collection.

 `defaults(value, defaultValue)` - if value is null, return the default value.
+Note: the value passed as the defaultValue will be evaluated, even if it is not used.

 `identity(value)` returns the same value you pass in.

 `pluck(key, data)` a shortcut for mapping an array of structs to pull out just a single key.

+#### methods not currently provided

+These are things that are not currently provided by this library but are things I intend to eventually implement.
+If you would like to use these, please feel free to reach out and/or send a PR.

+`collect` - Like `map` plus `filter`, if the callback returns void the item is ommitted from the resulting collection.

+`flatMap` - If multiple items are returned, result will be flattened.

+`distinct` - look through a collection and return only distinct items.
+(This may be an array only method?)

+`last` - like tail, but the last item in a collection.

+`nth` - the nth item in a collection

 ## How to run the tests